WarotAsawa/code-quest/readme.md

 ```json
 "{\"message\": \"aovmywo*~y*Mvyn*Nkƒ*B~r7B\"}"
 ```
 Your task is to translate what alien try to communicate.
-Luckly, we have a Lambda Function which can translate alien's message to human english.
+Luckily, we have a Lambda Function which can translate alien's message to human english.
 You can use Visual Studio Code to invoke Lambda function with message above to get the translated text. **Do not forget to decode the message to utf-8*

 - **Lambda Function Name**: `alien-translator`
 - **AWS Region**: `ap-southeast-1`